Nils Röseler

-Nils Röseler (born 10 February 1992) is a German professional footballer who plays as a centre-back for Eerste Divisie club Roda JC.
+Nils Röseler (born 10 February 1992) is a German professional footballer who plays as a centre-back for Regionalliga Südwest club FC 08 Homburg.

 Club career

 Twente

 Röseler started playing football for hometown club SV Bad Bentheim.
 He was later scouted by Dutch club Twente and joined their youth academy.
 In January 2010, he signed a youth contract with the club, and on 23 July 2011, Röseler signed his first professional contract: a three-year deal.

 Röseler made his debut in professional football on 14 December 2011, when he played a UEFA Europa League for Twente against Wisła Kraków.
 Head coach Co Adriaanse had placed him in the starting line-up – the team had at that point already clinched advancement as group winners.
 He made his Eredivisie debut on 19 February 2012, in a match against Vitesse, replacing Willem Janssen in the 92nd minute.
 On 18 March 2012, he was in the starting line-up for the first time due to an injury to Peter Wisgerhof and a suspension to Douglas, the regular starters.
 He scored an own goal that match, which was lost 2–0 to Feyenoord.
 While Röseler slowly broke into the first team, he also won the Beloften Eredivisie championship with the reserves.
 For the first team, he made 11 appearances in the 2011–12 season.

 In the following season, Röseler was permanently promoted to the first team.
 Twente sent him on a one-season loan to VVV-Venlo in August 2012.
 There, he made 29 total appearances as the club suffered relegation to the Eerste Divisie.

 After returning from VVV in 2013, he spent the next season playing for Jong Twente in the Eerste Divisie.
 He scored in his first match for the side after returning, opening the score with a header on 5 August 2013 in a 3–0 victory against FC Oss.